NEW: Police say case is still being treated as a kidnapping for ransom

 “The biggest fear is the horror she might be going through … that’s my biggest fear.
 The horror, she doesn’t deserve that, not from anybody.”

 “It’s like a nightmare that I can’t wake up from,” her father told the affiliate.
 “This is not supposed to happen.”

-The editor in chief of the Chronicle, Audrey Cooper, said the newspaper received a link to the audio file in an email.
+The editor in chief of the Chronicle, Audrey Cooper, said in a written statement that the newspaper received a link to the audio file in an email.

 The Chronicle reported the anonymous email said Huskins would be “returned safely (Wednesday).
 We will send a link to her location after she has been dropped off.
 She will be in good health and safe while she waits.
 Any advance on us or our associates will create a dangerous situation for Denise.
 Wait until she is recovered and then proceed how you will.
 We will be ready.”

-CNN’s Dan Simon, Tony Marco, Faith Karimi, Ashley Fantz, Elan Bird, Michael Martinez, Stella Chan, Rosalina Nieves and Paul Vercammen contributed to this report.
+CNN’s Dan Simon, Tony Marco, Faith Karimi, Elan Bird, Michael Martinez, Stella Chan, Rosalina Nieves and Paul Vercammen contributed to this report.